civicrm/civicrm-sysadmin-guide/docs/install/wordpress.md

 Follow these steps to download and install the files that contain strings for languages other than American English:

-* Download the appropriate tarball file from [here](http://sourceforge.net/projects/civicrm/files/civicrm-stable/4.4.5/) with your browser.
-Tarball file-names include the CiviCRM version, and l10n (that's lower case ell-ten-en).
-For example, **civicrm-4.5.x-l10n.tar.gz.**.
+* Download the appropriate tarball file from [civicrm.org/download](https://civicrm.org/download) within your browser.
+Tarball file-names include the CiviCRM version, and `l10n`.
+For example, `civicrm-4.5.x-l10n.tar.gz`.

 * Copy or ftp the tarball file to your WordPress installation's `/wp-content/plugins` directory.
 You may have to change the "File Permissions" setting of `/wp-content/plugins` directory to allow for "Write" Access.
 Just remember to change it back to default when done.